Professors Wiggins, Gallagher, Onas, Royce and Werner

 This course provides an introduction to computer programming and focuses on the development of the logical problem-solving skills that are essential in engineering.
 Topics covered include logical expressions, conditional statements, variable types, looping, subroutines, and functions.
-The ability to properly annotate and debug coding will be stressed.
+The ability to properly annotate and debug coding is stressed.
 Student skills in the application of widely-used, commercially-available software such as Excel®, MathCad®, Visual Basic for Applications (VBA®), and MATLAB® are developed and exercised to facilitate their use in subsequent mathematics, science, and engineering courses.
 Two hours of class and one hour of laboratory per week in the first semester.

 This is a course in applied vector mechanics with emphasis on static equilibrium.
 Topics include forces, moments, couples, equivalent force-couple systems, controls, distributed forces, and Coulomb friction.
 The application of the free body diagram in the analysis of static equilibrium of frames, machines, and trusses is stressed.
 Three hours of class per week in the second semester.

 STRENGTH OF MATERIALS

 The concepts of stress and strain of engineering materials are described and applied to various components such as beams, rods, and columns.
 Methods for calculating stresses in these components are introduced using Mohr’s Circle and other techniques.
 The response of components to axial, bending, and torsional loads is discussed and applied to problems such as torsion of shafts, stresses in pressure vessels, and buckling of columns.
 The deflection of beams is extensively treated.
 The basic concepts of fatigue are introduced.
 Three hours per week in the first semester.

 ENGINEERING GRAPHICS (CAD)